Empower Your Practice

 #5.
 Include contact information for follow-up questions

 Let's now talk about keeping the lines of communication open.
 Encouraging patients to reach out with follow-up questions is a fantastic way to ensure they feel supported and empowered.
-And guess what?
-You can make it super easy for them by including your contact information in your email.
+You can make it super easy for them by including your contact information in your email signature.

 5-dos-of-communicating-with-patients-via-email-svg